 Baruch Spinoza was a Dutch philosopher of Portuguese-Jewish extraction who lived from 1632-1677.
-He is one my favorite philosophers, and the reason I quote him from time to time is because much of what he says I would agree with, at least in principle.
-It gives me some comfort to know I might not be entirely out to lunch when developing a particular line of thought that seems consistent with what he had in mind when he wrote about the same subject matter almost five centuries ago.
+I like to refer to him on occasion in support of a point I’m trying to make, when I think I might not be entirely out to lunch when developing a particular line of thought that seems consistent with what he had in mind when he wrote about the same subject matter almost five centuries ago.

-This has to do with the concept of God, and the notion of a supreme, all powerful being purported to be the creator of the world; the biblical God of the Old Testament.
+This has to do with the concept of God, and the notion of a supreme, all powerful being that is purported to be the creator of the world; the biblical God of the Old Testament.
 I struggled with this concept a lot as it never made sense to me from the earliest days that I started thinking about these sort of things.
-And believe me, that was from a very early age, having been brought up in a strict Calvinistic household that would always go to church on a Sunday, and sometimes twice, once in the morning and once in the afternoon.

-When Spinoza talks about God, it is not in the anthropomorphic sense of a God as usually portrayed by the Christian-Judaeo or Muslim varieties of religion, i.e., very much like a person – a kind of father figure – with human-like emotions who seems to take a personal interest in what the creatures he created here on earth are up to, and in the process suggesting a personality featuring some of the worst “petty” human traits I can think of, such as being narrow minded, vain, jealous, as well as vengeful!
+When Spinoza writes about God, it is not in the anthropomorphic sense of a God as usually portrayed by the Christian-Judaeo or Muslim varieties of religion, i.e., very much like a person – a kind of father figure – with human-like emotions.
+Someone who seems to take a personal interest in what the creatures he created here on earth are up to, and in the process suggesting a personality featuring some of the more regrettable human traits I can think of, such as being narrow minded, vain, jealous, as well as vengeful!
 If you are familiar with the Old Testament, you will know exactly what I am talking about.

-Instead, Spinoza holds that God is the one and only unique and indivisible substance that the universe is made of.
+Does this mean that Spinoza was an atheist?
+Not really, since he holds that God is the one and only unique and indivisible substance that the universe is made of.
 There are no other substances.
 The view is a bit more complex than that, and involves perceiving this substance through a variety of distinct attributes – such as Thought and Extension – but not its basic premise.

-This view suits me fine, to the point that, if God is everything, and everything is God, why even use the name “God”, as this renders the concept of a distinct metaphysical entity – the great creator – logically empty (i.e., meaningless) since it doesn’t signify anything over and above the totality of the cosmos, and ends up being just another label for it.
+These views suits me fine, to the point that, if God is everything, and everything is God, this will render the concept of a distinct metaphysical entity over and above the world – the great creator – logically empty (i.e., meaningless) since it doesn’t signify anything over and above the totality of the cosmos, and the name “God” ends up being just another label for it.